lplimier/DS_Portfolio/README.md

 - Used CNN model to predict the gender of politicians based on how people responded to the politicians' posts on Facebook
 - Explored adding sentiment analysis as a feature
-- **keywords**(Natural Language Processing, Convolutional Neural Networks, Sentiment Analysis, LaTex)
+- **keywords** (Natural Language Processing, Convolutional Neural Networks, Sentiment Analysis, LaTex, Python)

 *****